Russia reports cease-fire in 2 Ukraine areas for evacuations

 And in a warning of a hunger crisis yet to come, the U.N.
 World Food Program says millions of people inside Ukraine, a major global wheat supplier, will need food aid “immediately.”

+NATO Secretary General Jens Stoltenberg earlier in the day ruled out that possibility.
+“The only way to implement a no-fly zone is to send NATO fighter planes into Ukrainian airspace, and then impose that no-fly zone by shooting down Russian planes,” he said.
+“We understand the desperation, but we also believe that if we did that, we would end up with something that could end in a full-fledged war in Europe.”

-In a separate video message to antiwar protesters in several European cities, Zelenskyy continued to appeal for help.
+In a separate video message to antiwar protesters in several European cities, Zelenskyy appealed for help.
 “If we fall, you will fall,” he said.

 The U.N.
 Security Council scheduled an open meeting for Monday on the worsening humanitarian situation.
 The United Nations estimates that 12 million people in Ukraine and 4 million fleeing to neighboring countries in the coming months will need humanitarian aid.

-Russian forces did not make significant progress Friday in their offensive to sever Ukraine’s access to the Black Sea and the Sea of Azov, which would deal a severe blow to the country's economy.
-There were also no changes in the north and the east, where the Russian offensive has met fierce Ukrainian resistance.
+Russia's attack on Friday on Ukraine's largest nuclear power plant, in Zaporizhzhia, caused global alarm, but Russian forces did not make significant progress in their offensive to sever Ukraine's access to the Black Sea and the Sea of Azov, which would deal a severe blow to the country's economy.

-While a vast Russian armored column threatening Ukraine’s capital remained stalled outside Kyiv, Russian President Vladimir Putin’s military has launched hundreds of missiles and artillery attacks on cities and other sites across the country.
+A vast Russian armored column threatening Ukraine’s capital remained stalled outside Kyiv, but Russia's military has launched hundreds of missiles and artillery attacks on cities and other sites across the country.

-He said Ukrainian forces still held the northern city of Chernihiv and the southern city of Mykolaiv.
-Ukrainian artillery also defended Ukraine’s biggest port city, Odesa, from repeated attempts by Russian ships, he said.
+As homes in Chernihiv burned from what locals described as Russian shelling, one resident accused Europe of merely looking on.
+“We wanted to join NATO and the EU and this is the price we are paying, and NATO cannot protect us," she said.

-More than 840 children have been wounded in the war, and 28 have been killed, according to Ukraine’s government.
-A total of 331 civilians had been confirmed killed, but the true number is probably much higher, the U.N. human rights office said.
+More than 840 children have been wounded in the invasion, and 28 have been killed, according to Ukraine’s government.
+At least 331 civilians have been confirmed killed, but the true number is probably much higher, the U.N. human rights office said.

-Kyiv’s central train station remained crowded with people desperate to flee the capital.
+Kyiv’s central train station remained crowded with people desperate to join the more than 1.2 million who have fled Ukraine.
 “People just want to live,” one woman, Ksenia, said.

 Follow the AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine